pallavbakshi/dash-live-model-training/README.md

 # Dash Live Model Training Viewer
+This is a demo of the Dash interactive Python framework developed by [Plotly](https://plot.ly/).

+Dash abstracts away all of the technologies and protocols required to build an interactive web-based application and is a simple and effective way to bind a user interface around your Python code.

+To learn more check out our [documentation](https://plot.ly/dash).

 ## What does the app do?
 For the majority of Deep Learning models, it is extremely helpful to keep track of the accuracy and loss as it is training.
 At the moment, the best application to do that is [Tensorboard](https://www.tensorflow.org/programmers_guide/summaries_and_tensorboard), which is a collection of visualization tools (metrics plots, image examples, graph representation, weight histogram, etc.) useful to debug and monitor the training of your model.